Stability as a Liability:Systematic Breakdown of Linguistic Structure in LLMs

 At $\alpha=0$, all configurations show {26.7}\% high-frequency word proportion, confirming stabilization triggers mode collapse.
 At $\alpha=0.05$, the baseline reaches {61.2}\% high-frequency word proportion versus {43.2}\% in DMU ablation and {38.7}\% in DTU ablation; this gradient shows BARRA components synergistically boost stabilization-induced mode concentration.
 DTU tightens logit constraints to accelerate forward KL minimization, DMU prunes low-probability modes to reduce entropy, and their combined action intensifies the entropy-loss trajectory, pushing the model closer to mode collapse.
 At $\alpha=0.2$, all hit {100}\% high-frequency word proportion, but the baseline converges {24}\% faster than DTU ablation, demonstrating BARRA's stabilized training accelerates inevitable mode collapse.

 These results validate our theory that stability is a liability.
 Differential performance at moderate $\alpha$ links BARRA's components to forward KL minimization and entropy reduction, tying stabilization to generative degradation.
 Conditional activation of BARRA components underscores that mode collapse is stability-dependent and rooted in MLE properties.
 Accelerated collapse in the baseline at extreme $\alpha$ confirms stabilization optimizes optimization dynamics at the cost of generative expressivity.
-Collectively, these findings establish that the BARRA framework validates our core thesis: stability induces systematic generative degradation, highlighting the tension between optimization reliability and generative quality.